Circle of Friends

 "The single most common factor for children who develop resilience is at least one stable and committed relationship."
 (The Center on the Developing Child, Harvard University)

 Circle of Friends mentors are dedicated volunteers that believe all youth have the capacity to pursue meaningful lives.
 They help give them the tools and support to achieve their fullest potential.
-Our mentors are professionally trained to aid our youth in developing resiliency through learning and teaching nine core assets:
+Our mentors are professionally trained to aid our youth in developing resiliency through learning and teaching six core assets:

 • Positive Relationship Building

-• Find Your Spark
+• Spark

 • Self Management